The House That Jack Built (2018 film): Plot

 Jack plans to kill six men in his freezer with a single bullet.
 One of them, an army veteran, tells Jack that he needs the right ammunition.
 Jack enters a gun store, and then angrily berates Al, the owner, for selling him the wrong ammunition.
 Al uses the phone as Jack is leaving, presumably to call SP to warn him.
 Jack visits his contact SP to buy ammo.
 When SP calls the police, Jack kills him, as well as the responding officer.
 Jack returns to his freezer and unseals a chamber, where he meets Verge, who has been observing Jack throughout his life.

 In the freezer, Jack arranges the frozen corpses he has collected over the years into the shape of a house.
 As police break in, Jack enters his "house" and follows Verge into a hole in the floor, entering Hell.

 The two reach a pit leading to the ninth circle and centre of Hell.
 Footage is shown about the Kola Superdeep Borehole, in which, according to legend, human cries from the underworld were heard.
 A broken bridge spans the pit.
 Jack notices a stairway on the other side, which leads the way out of Hell.
-Jack attempts to scale a rock wall to access the staircase, against Verge's advice, but falls straight into Treachery instead, as Verge slowly walks away.
+Jack attempts to scale a rock wall to access the staircase, against Verge's advice, but falls straight into Treachery instead as his ultimate punishment, while Verge slowly walks away.

 Cast

-Jesper Tønnes plays an uncredited role as Phlegyas, the oarsman who transports Jack and Verge across the River Styx - the Fifth Circle of Hell (Wrath) - in a scene that recreates The Barque of Dante by Eugène Delacroix.
-Jean-Marc Barr (Europa), Jamie Bell (Nymphomaniac), Willem Dafoe (Antichrist), Charlotte Gainsbourg (Melancholia and Nymphomaniac), Nicole Kidman (Dogville), Udo Kier (The Kingdom), Kirsten Dunst (Melancholia), Kirsten Olesen (Medea), Birgitte Raaberg (The Kingdom), and Emily Watson (Breaking the Waves) appeared as uncredited archive footage from several of von Trier's works in the fourth incident during Jack's notorious commentary with Verge; still retained in the "special thanks" end credits below.
+Jesper Tønnes plays an uncredited role as Phlegyas, the oarsman who transports Jack and Verge across the River Styx – the Fifth Circle of Hell (Wrath) – in a scene that recreates The Barque of Dante by Eugène Delacroix.
+Jean-Marc Barr (Europa), Jamie Bell (Nymphomaniac), Willem Dafoe (Antichrist), Charlotte Gainsbourg (Melancholia and Nymphomaniac), Nicole Kidman (Dogville), Udo Kier (The Kingdom), Kirsten Dunst (Melancholia), Kirsten Olesen (Medea), Birgitte Raaberg (The Kingdom), and Emily Watson (Breaking the Waves) appeared as uncredited archive footage from several of Lars von Trier's works in the fourth incident during Jack's notorious commentary with Verge; still retained in the "special thanks" end credits below.